Prof. Stuart CHRISTIE

 BA (Oberlin), MA (University of California), PhD (University of California)

-Head of Department, Department of English Language and Literature
+Executive Associate Dean; Professor, Office of the Dean of Arts and Department of English Language and Literature

 - GRF (HKD 343,320)